sanin-alex/arch-quickshell/README.md

 end)
 ```

+## Customization
+You can easily customize colors, looks and certain behaviors of the bar by modifying [Config.qml](./Config.qml).

 # Planned Features
 Since this project is still in active development, features will be added in the future.
 This list also serves to show what is not yet supported.